eeyun/confd-cookbook/README.md

 # confd-cookbook

-TODO: Enter the cookbook description here.
+TODO: All the things

+This is a development repo for the chef-cookbook/confd.
+When theres actual code in here.
+Its going to automate the installation and configuration of the confd service.